nickmflorin/enumerated-literals/README.md

 #### [`EnumeratedLiterals`][EnumeratedLiterals] Model

-An [`EnumeratedLiterals`][EnumeratedLiterals] instance can be instantiated such that the constant string literal values it contains are associated with other values, constants and/or functions.
-These other values, constants and/or functions will be tied to each value of the [`EnumeratedLiterals`][EnumeratedLiterals] instance in a strongly typed fashion:
+An [EnumeratedLiterals][instance] instance can be instantiated such that the constant string literal values it contains are associated with other values, constants and/or functions.
+These other values, constants and/or functions will be tied to each value of the [EnumeratedLiterals][instance] instance in a strongly typed fashion:

 ```ts
 const Fruits = enumeratedLiterals(